 The airport has two large terminals and five runways (four are operational) running parallel to each other.
-A third terminal and two new runways are currently under construction which will substantially increase airport’s total passenger and cargo capacity.
+A third terminal and two new runways are currently under construction which will substantially increase the airport’s total passenger and cargo capacity.

 8. Hong Kong International Airport